ART BY BJÖRN - ART WITH MEANING, ART WITH CONTENT

 I became flat broke.
 Not even money for gas.
 I had food stamps.
 My landlord - I paid with paintings.
 That went on for two years.

 I will end this story with an image I painted the day I got the one month notice to leave my apartment/studio above my restaurant.
 It was November 2010.
 I had no money, no nothing - but I managed despite everything – to get back on my feet (eventually) During this, the worst time in my life I painted DESPITE, A NEW BEGINNING, STEP BY STEP, THE SPIRIT

 I understood my serious predicament, but I also saw it as an opportunity for a change.
 I recognized for myself that I was better than ending up in this community.
 I raised funds by painting and selling smaller paintings to friends and family in Sweden.
 Gathered in all $1800 and contacted a friend I had in San Antonio.
 I asked if I could stay with him for a couple of weeks.
 Just after Thanksgiving 2011, I loaded up my car with art and hit the road.
 After two weeks in San Antonio, I found an apartment where I could wait to pay the first rent until February 1st.
 The same day I got a job as a pastry maker with Luby’s.
 I told them I will be here for three months.
 At the end of March, I left my job at Luby’s.
 My plan was to work 100% with my art.

 So far that has worked just fine… and only because that I happened to come to San Antonio, with its Market days around the city.
 First Saturday each month in Helotes, 2nd weekend in Boerne, third weekend in Gruene and 4th Saturday in Kerrville.

-It is a well known fact that you cannot sell Fine art at craft shows and flea markets.
-But as I had nothing to loose, I set out to prove the difference.
+It is a well-known fact that you cannot sell Fine art at craft shows and flea markets.
+But as I had nothing to lose, I set out to prove the difference.
 You can do anything if you are persistent!

 Texas, USA 2011 -